Ahmad-Zaky/install_time_doctor_on_linux/README.md

 # Install Time Doctor On Linux (Ubuntu)

-Here we will focus on how to install Time Doctor tool on Linux, and the issues you may face during the installation.
+Here we will focus on how to install Time Doctor tool on Linux, and the common issues you may face during the installation.

 ## Installation